-On 25 February, he got good views of a pair of Kelp Gulls (Larus dominicanus) at the dump just south of Akhfenir, see photo.
-(Read: Breeding of Great Black-backed Gull at Khnifiss Lagoon, the status of Kelp Gull, hybridisation…).
+So, on 25 February, he got good views of a pair of Kelp Gulls at a dump located just south of Akhfenir.
+(Read this old but still relevant blog-post: Status of Kelp Gull in Morocco).

 Updates on Kelp Gulls at Khnifiss and Akhfennir:

 – Two adults south of Akhfennir on 17 March 2017 (Arnoud B. van den Berg).
 One bird was still present at the landfill on 3 April (Paul French).
 Photos can be seen at birdforum.